curtiss18/FiduciaMVP/README.md

 **Built for the financial services industry** 🏛️
 *Transforming compliance from a cost center to a competitive advantage*

-**Current Status**: Complete CRUD content management system with visual change tracking and professional dark mode theming - ready for business use and demonstrations.
+**Current Status**: Unified ContentModal system with complete CRUD operations, visual change tracking, and professional component consolidation - ready for business use and enterprise demonstrations.